annavesely/sumSome/README.md

 res <- sumStats(G = G, S = S, alternative = "lower", alpha = 0.4, truncFrom = 0.4, truncTo = 0.5)
 ```

-The resulting ```sumObj``` object contains lower confidence bounds for the number of true discoveries and the TDP, as well as upper confidence bounds for the false discovery proportion (FDP).
+The resulting ```sumObj``` object contains confidence bounds for the number of true discoveries, the TDP and the false discovery proportion (FDP).

 ``` r
 summary(res)